mfem/web/src/annotated/ex6.md

 The [_Poisson Equation_](https://en.wikipedia.org/wiki/Poisson's_equation) is a
 partial differential equation (PDE) that can be used to model steady-state heat conduction, electric potentials, and gravitational fields.
-In mathematical terms
+In mathematical terms, we write

 $$
--\Delta u = f
+-\Delta u = f,
 $$

 where _u_ is the potential field and _f_ is the source function.
 This PDE is a